 1. JetPack by WordPress.com

 Finally, JetPack by WordPress.com is my most important plugin for bloggers.
-Especially if you're looking to connect with a much wider audience.
-Think how Medium connects all their readers to a Medium Blog.
+Especially if you’re looking to connect with a much wider audience.
+Think about how Medium connects all their readers to a Medium Blog.
 Now think about hosting that one your own site while still having that audience, and then you have the JetPack plugin.

 There are of course many other benefits, such as lazy loading images for faster pages.
 Automatically share your posts across all your different social networks.
 If you wanted to, you could also pay extra to enable backups, advanced built-in search and malware protection.